 How Temperature Impacts Drug Stability

-Each pharmaceutical product may have slightly different storage requirements — but all pharmaceuticals need to be properly stored in order to ensure they remain within a specific temperature range.
+Each physical stability of pharmaceutical products and temperature controlled drug storage may have slightly different storage requirements — but all pharmaceuticals need to be properly stored in order to ensure they remain within a specific temperature range.
 When a drug is stored in temperatures that are too high or too low, the drug’s chemical stability will likely be impacted.
 That means that the drug may degrade and form impurities.
 While these impurities may not be visually noticeable, this degradation can cause real problems when the drug is administered.

 In recent years, more pharmaceuticals have been produced that can retain their potency and integrity in low temperature ranges.
 Cold chain, a type of pharmaceutical cold storage, involves keeping medications within a range of 2 and 8 degrees Celsius.
 This type of pharmaceutical storage has become more preferable as of late, though it requires the complete cooperation of the manufacturer, the shipping company, and the wholesale seller to ensure these drugs are safe for use.
 Not all medications can be stored in cold chain conditions, but they still must be kept in the proper temperature range outlined by the manufacturer to meet compliance standards and to mitigate risks.